curv3d/curv/ideas/Statements.md

 With the `let` proposal, a top level semicolon phrase is a compound action, which isn't actually a legal program (programs are expressions).

-Do I want to reclaim this syntax?
+Do I want to reclaim/legalize this syntax?
-* In "Generalized Scripts", I want action programs, so that `tests/curv.curv` has a more convenient syntax.
+* In "Generalized Actions", I want action programs, so that `tests/curv.curv` has a more convenient syntax.
 * OpenSCAD2 geometric objects.

-## Generalized Scripts

-Right now, `tests/curv.curv` is a sequence of assert statements (each terminated by `;`), followed by `{}`, which is an arbitrary return value.
-Right now, all Curv scripts are expressions that yield a value.

-The `{}` trick is ugly.
-Maybe a script should be interpreted as either an expression or a statement, depending on its syntax.
-This means `file` is no longer a function, but a metafunction.
-A call to `file` can yield an arbitrary Meaning type.

-What are the implications?
-How useful is this?
-There's not much point in a script exporting a definition or binder or generator: export a module/record/list instead.

-In an earlier revision of Curv, `a;b;c;` was a block that yields an empty list.
-That design would also address my issue.

 ## Static Phrase Kinds